1. Key Characteristics of Pomeranians

 - Pituitary dwarfism (cannot produce sufficient growth hormones)

-The best approach to pomeranian health is prevention and recognition.
-Keep your veterinarian appointments, provide appropriate protection for heartworms and fleas, keep vaccinations current, feed quality food and pay attention for unusual growths, odors or facial discharges.
+The best approach to Pomeranian health is prevention and recognition.
+Keep your vet appointments; provide appropriate protection for heartworm and fleas; keep vaccinations current; feed quality food; and pay attention to unusual growths, odors or facial discharges.

 |Ease of Training||★★★★☆|

 Learn a little more about Pomeranians in this video:

 Pomeranians may be a little difficult to find, but please check animal shelters and rescue organizations first.
 Start your search here.